jvde-github/AIS-catcher/README.md

 ```
 Notice that this server requires authentication with a user name and password provided by Chaos Consulting and accepts JSON with gzip encoding which significantly reduced bandwidth.

-As a final note, to build AIS-catcher with HTTP support, please install the following libraries before building.
+As a final note, to build AIS-catcher with HTTP support, please install the following libraries before running cmake:
 ```console
 sudo apt install libcurl4-openssl-dev zlib1g-dev
 ```